Falafel Cart: Release

-In 2014, A different concept version of Falafel Cart participated at the 67th Cannes Film Festival, was officially selected at the 11th Dubai International Film Festival and was Nominated at the Sharjah International Children's Film Festival in the UAE.
-This early version was then totally re-worked as a new project to become the final 2019 animated film.
+In 2014, A different concept version of Falafel Cart participated at the 67th Cannes Film Festival, was officially selected at the 11th Dubai International Film Festival and was nominated at the International Children's Film Festival in the UAE.
+This early version was re-worked as a new project to become the final 2019 animated film.

 Awards & Accolades

 The film received the following awards and nominations: